Salmon Quiche is lovely made with fresh salmon, even better with hot smoked salmon but you’ll knock it out of the park with smoked salmon!!

 The filling is super easy to make so it really comes down to the crust – ready made pie shell, store bought shortcrust pastry or homemade quiche crust.
 Whichever you choose, this quiche is a totally Easter-worthy recipe!

-Then I made this with smoked salmon.
+Then I made it with smoked salmon.

 BOOM!
 Wow, what a difference it made.
 Smoked salmon is cured with salt like with Salmon Gravlax so every single piece is well seasoned all the way through.
 So you get great flavour with every single bite and it leaches flavour into the custardy quiche filling too.
 It’s so SO good!!!